joyce-chen/persona5-negotiation/info.md

 ---

 ##### Shadows
-The Shadows will initially have a title or description, but once you've has captured it, its title will turn into its Persona name.
+The Shadows will initially have a title or description, but once you've captured it, its Persona name will be revealed.
 A list of the Shadows you'll encounter by area can be viewed on the <a href="shadows">SHADOWS page</a>.

 ##### Personalities
 Negotiations are dependent on the Shadow's personality.
 There are four types of personality: **Gloomy**, **Irritable**, **Timid**, and **Upbeat**.
 Most other guides feature the following table to help with negotiations, but sometimes it's difficult to distinquish which answers are "vague", "serious", "kind", or "funny".